polkadot-fellows/RFCs/text/0044-rent-based-registration.md

 ## Requirements

-1. The solution SHOULD NOT affect the current model for registering validatoin code.
+1. The solution SHOULD NOT affect the current model for registering validation code.
 2. The solution SHOULD offer an easily configurable way for governance to adjust the initial deposit and recurring rent cost.
 3. The solution SHOULD provide an incentive to prune validation code for which rent is not paid.
 4. The solution SHOULD allow anyone to re-register validation code under the same `ParaId` without the need for redundant pre-checking if it was already verified before.